 Some species of hummingbirds have hearts that beat over 1,200 times per minute, and they inhale and exhale as much as 250 breaths per minute.
 Needless to say, this is a very speedy little bird.
 In addition to being fast, hummingbirds are very important to the ecosystems in which they live.
 As pollinators, hummingbirds are like bees: They are foundational to life on Earth.

 Though they are tiny, hummingbirds are vital to life on Earth.
 They are high energy and highly noticeable.
-Though you may feel small and insignificant at times, the pollinating hummingbird reminds you that one person can have a big impact.
-Whatever your dreams are – even if they may seem small by other people’s standards, when you The hummingbird’s high energy tells you to get busy!
+Though you may feel small and insignificant at times, the hummingbird spirit animal reminds you that one person can have a big impact.
+Whatever your dreams are – even if they may seem small by other people’s standards, the hummingbird tells you to get buys – and use your positive energy to achieve your aims.
 Go after your dreams with wild abandon.
 When you do so, you will truly be embracing the full lightness of your being.

 A Few Words on Rest